Gerry MacTaggart

 William Gerald Lorne MacTaggart (c.
-1931 – January 12, 2017) was a Canadian football player who played for the Hamilton Tiger-Cats.
+1931 – January 12, 2017) was a Canadian professional football player who played for the Hamilton Tiger-Cats.
 He won the Grey Cup with the Hamilton Tiger-Cats in 1953.
 He previously attended and played football and basketball at McMaster University.
 MacTaggart later played with the Kitchener-Waterloo Dutchmen in the ORFU.
 In 1989, he was inducted into the McMaster Maurauders Hall of Fame.
 He died from heart failure in 2017.